 There were several aggravating factors taken into account by the ICO in the proposed penalty notice issued to Marriott.
 The size, profile and nature of Marriott’s business (i.e. involving processing of large volumes of personal data) were all noted as reasons they should have been alert to the fact they would be a target for such attacks.
 The inconsistent use of multi-factor authentication and encryption across Marriott’s databases was considered negatively.
 Furthermore, the ICO pointed to insufficient monitoring of both privileged accounts and the databases themselves.
 Finally, they suggested the use of whitelisting, a method of introducing increased role specific access controls, as an example of action Marriott could have taken to secure their network.
 The regulator focused heavily on the National Cyber Security Guidance, “10 Steps to Cyber Security”, in their assessment.

-Much like in the BA case, Marriot avoided the full brunt of the ICO’s potential enforcement penalty.
-The ICO has clearly refined its thinking and approach to monetary penalties since issuing its proposed fines to BA and Marriot in 2019.
-In this regard it is worth bearing in mind that just last month the ICO launched a consultation on its “Statutory guidance on our regulatory action” and the ICO will have been keen to ensure that the fines issued to both BA and Marriot were not out of kilter with its proposed statutory guidance on penalty notices.
+Much like in the BA case, Marriott avoided the full brunt of the ICO’s potential enforcement penalty.
+The ICO has clearly refined its thinking and approach to monetary penalties since issuing its proposed fines to BA and Marriott in 2019.
+In this regard, it is worth bearing in mind that just last month the ICO launched a consultation on its “Statutory guidance on our regulatory action” and the ICO will have been keen to ensure that the fines issued to both BA and Marriott were not out of kilter with its proposed statutory guidance on penalty notices.

 As with any data breach there are additional matters to consider.
 Marriott still has to contend with a class action lawsuit filed at the High Court of England and Wales by millions of former guests demanding compensation.

 For further information on data breaches and potential liabilities under UK data protection law, please don’t hesitate to get in touch with a member of our specialist GDPR & Cyber Security team.